 University life would not be balanced without a social life.
 Even the most introverted of us all need to interact with other people once in awhile.

 Like time management, while being social comes naturally to some people, the good news is that it is a very learnable skill.
 And honestly, the relationships you build throughout your university life can have an immense impact on years to come after your academic life.

 Over centuries, it has been found that if you are able to converse with people about their family, occupation, recreational activities and/or their motivations, those people are more likely to see you as a trusted friend.

 University should be an all-around great experience.
-But the world operates on the skill set and potential you have, not how much marks you scored in your college.
+But the world operates on the skill set and potential you have, not how much marks you scored in college.
 Sure they can land you an interview with a good company, but that’s it.
 Everything that happens inside that room, is totally independent of how you score.
-So everyone of us need to utilize our time in university and not only work on bringing good grades, but also to learn and develop oneself with the respective skills one’s interested in.
+So, everyone of us needs to utilize our time in university and not only work on bringing good grades.
+But also to learn and develop ourselves with the respective skills one’s interested in.

-The skills mentioned in this article will allow you to master your academics, form lifelong mutually beneficial relationships/friendships and succeed even in your career.
+The skills mentioned in this article will allow you to master your academics, form lifelong mutually beneficial friendships and succeed.